 Types of dermal filler

-The most common form of naturally-derived dermal filler, hyaluronic acid, offers faster results with less potential for allergic reactions, but the effects last for a shorter period of between three months to two years.
-Because the effects of natural dermal fillers dissipate sooner, patients often need to have a follow-up treatment within a year.
+The most common form of dermal filler is hyaluronic acid.
+It offers faster results with less potential for allergic reactions, but the effects last for a shorter period of between three months to two years.
+Because the effects of natural dermal fillers dissipate sooner, patients may need to have a follow-up treatment within a year.

 Treatment and aftercare

-While some patients show a natural apprehension towards injections, the process itself is virtually pain-free and takes between 30 minutes and one hour.
+While some patients show a natural apprehension towards injections, the process takes between 30 minutes and one hour.
 The surgeon makes a series of small injections, and patients receive a local anaesthetic beforehand.
 This might be an anaesthetic cream or an initial injection.
-While the treated area may show signs of inflammation and tenderness for a day or so, these last for around 24 hours at the most.
+While the treated area may show signs of bruising and tenderness for a day or so, these last for around 24 hours at the most.

 This treatment is offered by our non-surgical cosmetic clinic, Bristol Aesthetics.
 You can read more about this treatment on their website.